chromium/subspace/README.md

 * `SUBSPACE_BUILD_CIR`, defaults to `ON`, set to `OFF` to disable CIR build
 * `SUBSPACE_BUILD_SUBDOC`, defaults to `ON`, set to `OFF` to disable Subdoc build
 * `SUBSPACE_BUILD_TESTS`, defaults to `ON`, set to `OFF` to disable building unit tests

+To include Subdoc or CIR in your build, re-run `cmake -B out` and change the value for them from `OFF` to `ON`.
+You will need LLVM and Clang libraries available.
+Set the `LLVM_DIR` and `Clang_DIR` environment variables when running `cmake` to point it to your installation.
+See [Building CIR and Subdoc](#Building-CIR-and-Subdoc) for more.

 ## Clang format